Building multi-agent architectures with LiveKit agents

 @dataclassclass SessionState: # ... other fields ... full_history: List[ChatMessage] = field(default_factory=list)

-@staticmethod def create_truncated_context( session: AgentSession, max_messages: int = 10, include_summary: bool = True ) -> ChatContext: """Create a truncated context for an agent while preserving canonical history.""" state: SessionState = session.userdata
+@staticmethod def create_truncated_context( session: AgentSession, max_messages: int = 10, include_summary: bool = True ) -> ChatContext: """Create a truncated context for an agent while preserving key information.""" state: SessionState = session.userdata

 ctx = ChatContext()

-# Add recent messages recent_messages = state.full_history[-max_messages:] for msg in recent_messages: ctx.add_message(role=msg.role, content=msg.content)
+# Add recent messages from session history recent_messages = list(session.history)[-max_messages:] for msg in recent_messages: ctx.add_message(role=msg.role, content=msg.content)

 return ctx